DataONEorg/sem-prov-design/docs/use-cases/semantics/semantic-annotation.md

 the library, but it currently does not "speak" OA natively.
 Below is an example annotation about a web-accessible resource using their JSON model followed by a mapping of those fields to the more formal OA model described above.

+Online docs for AnnotatorJS model is available [here](http://docs.annotatorjs.org/en/v1.2.x/annotation-format.html) but an example is included here where I have tagged the "T_AIR" column in the metadata to be a Temperature concept taken from the OBOE ontology.

   {
     "user": "uid=kepler,o=unaffiliated,dc=ecoinformatics,dc=org",